Here is a short comparison that explains the differences between the two as well as some of the specific benefits of each.

 This doesn’t seem to matter too much in green juices and smoothies, but vegetables like carrots, beetroots, broccoli and zucchini don’t combine well with fruit due to their high starch content.
 In his book Food Combining Made Easy, Dr. Herbert Shelton explains that starchy foods have to be eaten alone because starches are digested with enzymes different from those used for any other food group.
 Combining starchy foods with fruit may cause fermentation and gas.
 However, Dr. Shelton found that green leafy veggies combine well with pretty much everything.

 2. Try to drink your juice or smoothie straight away.
 After 15 minutes, light and air will destroy much of the nutrients.
 If you can’t drink it straight away, transfer to a dark airtight container until you’re ready.

 Using The Right EquipmentTo get the most benefit from your juices and smoothies, it’s important to use the right equipment.
 Invest in a good-quality juicer.
 Cheaper, centrifugal juicers introduce heat and oxygen and destroy the enzymes and nutrients in your fruits and vegetables.
 While it may cost you a bit more initially, a premium cold-press juicer will produce a superior-quality juice and allow you to extract more from your fruit and vegetables, saving expense in the long-term.

 The machines themselves will also generally last longer.
 In contrast to the rough extraction of centrifugal juicers, mastication or cold-press juicers compress fruit and vegetables to ‘squeeze’ out their juice.

-Read our Juicer Buying Guide here and learn about the pros and cons of each type of juicer.
+We've tested more than 10 different juicers over the years, so we've put together a Juicer Buying Guide to help learn about the pros and cons of each type of juicer.

 3 Drool-worthy Juices to Make at Home!